Abhiswain97/DryBeanClassification/README.md

 - you can just run it: `cd test_files && python test_server.py` or use it as a template for your own application.

+## Using the app locally

+- Install all the requirements: `pip install -r requirements.txt`

+- Now, just do: `streamlit run app.py` and voila it's up on local host!